Last Updated on: 10th November 2023, 10:28 am

 Nesting in an ant or termite nest may seem odd, but about 10% of parrot species choose termite nests.

-One species of African lovebird chooses arboreal ant nests for their home, with termite nests being a secondary option.
-Parrots that prefer these locales, like parakeets and parrotlets, are smaller.
+One species of African lovebird chooses arboreal ant nests for its home, with termite nests being a secondary option.
+Smaller parrots, like parakeets and parrotlets, also prefer these locales.

 Some parrots, like the hooded parrot, use termite nests on the ground, but most use trees.
 In some cases, parrots move in while termites are still present.
 The parrot is unbothered by insects.